-Just over one-fifth (22.8%) of survey respondents report no leisure-time physical activity in the past month.
+Just over one-fifth (22.4%) of survey respondents report no leisure-time physical activity in the past month.

-- Similar to the 23.6% reported across Florida. - Comparable to the 25.5% found nationally. - Fails to satisfy the Healthy People 2010 objective (20% or lower). - TREND: Statistically unchanged from the 23.9% reported in 1994.
+- More favorable than the 26.9% reported across Florida. - Also more favorable than the 28.8% found nationally. - Fails to satisfy the Healthy People 2010 objective (20% or lower). - TREND: Statistically unchanged from the 23.9% reported in 1994.

+No Leisure-Time Physical Activity

-- Sources: PRC Quality of Life Surveys, Professional Research Consultants [Item 29] 2005 PRC National Health Survey, Professional Research Consultants - Behavioral Risk Factor Surveillance System, Centers for Disease Control, 2004 Florida Data - · Healthy People 2010, National Center for Health Statistics/CDC/Public Health Service
+Sources: • PRC Quality of Life Surveys, Professional Research Consultants [Item 35]

+· Behavioral Risk Factor Surveillance System, Centers for Disease Control, 2005 Florida Data

+· Healthy People 2010, National Center for Health Statistics/CDC/Public Health Service
-Note: • Asked of all respondents